drlambert117/Honeybee-App/README.md

 An educational app designed to inform a user about the honeybee and it's function in the natural world.

 ## Project Motivation
-Created as a working project for an Independant study in Hybrid-mobile app development that took place from Fall 2017 to Spring 2018.
+Created as a working project for an Independant study in Hybrid-Mobile App Development that took place from Fall 2017 to Spring 2018.
 As of now, this project is added onto in my free time.

 ## Tools used in the development of this project  :wrench:
 - <a href="https://ionicframework.com/">Ionic 2</a>